Choral music of Washington, D.C.: Chamber choirs

 The Washington area has a large number of chamber vocal ensembles.
 The Washington Bach Consort, founded in 1977, presents concerts using a professional chorus and orchestra using period instruments.
 The Bach Consort is noted for performing the music of Johann Sebastian Bach and his contemporaries, and performs a monthly series of weekday noontime cantatas in downtown Washington in addition to regular concert performances.
 The Thomas Circle Singers (founded in 1976) have a dual mission that includes donating ticket proceeds to area non-profit organizations, and have been recognized for both community involvement as well as musicianship.

-Lux (founded in 2014) is a semi-professional chamber choir of 16-22 voices founded and run by college-aged musicians, based in Hyattsville, MD and specializing in contemporary choral music.
+Lux (founded in 2014) is a professional chamber choir of 16-22 voices founded and run by college-aged musicians, based in Hyattsville, MD and specializing in contemporary choral music.
 Founded by member Robby Napoli, Lux has been met with some of the highest compliments from professors of local conservatories, the world's most loved composers, professional musicians, and casual audience members.
 Garnering praise from high-profile composers Eric Whitacre and Paul Mealor, they are dedicated to "excellence, innovation, and accessibility in choral performance."

 The Cantate Chamber Singers (founded in 1984) perform concerts in Maryland and D.C. featuring a broad range of repertoire from the past five centuries, and have released several recordings on national labels.
 Cantigas focuses on music from the Latino tradition, while Voices 21, also based in Maryland, focuses on music of the 15th, 16th, 20th, and 21st centuries including rarely performed works.

 Carmina (founded in 2004), based in Falls Church, Virginia, focuses on early music from the Middle Ages through the early Baroque period.
 The Voce Chamber Singers (founded in 1989) are based in Reston while the Master Singers of Virginia are based in Loudoun County.

 Polyhymnia (founded in 1991), a 20-25-voice a capella chamber chorus directed by Steve Beck, performs good music from all periods (Renaissance to modern) and many cultures, frequently including less-well-known pieces that should be heard more often.
 Polyhymnia is based in Bethesda Md and gives concerts in Md, DC and Va.
 Polyhymnia follows a "pay what you will" policy: performances are free but donations are accepted.